rulewis/journey-optimizer.en/help/using/create-message.md

 ---
 title: Create a message
 description: Learn how to create a message
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: send messages
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
+exl-id: fe1e1355-c0ee-460f-891c-4b6ccda84b19
 ---
 # Create a message {#create-message}

 ![](assets/do-not-localize/badge.png)

-This section describes all the steps needed to create a message.

-Messages are available from the **[!UICONTROL Messages]** shortcut on the left.
+Messages are available from the **[!UICONTROL Messages]** shortcut on the left rail.
 All messages are listed, sorted by publication date (for published messages) or creation date (for draft messages).

 >[!NOTE]
 >